arXiv/arxiv-announce/cloud_functions/purge_on_bucket_change/README.md

 - FASTLY_URL optional, default is correct for fastly
 - ALWAYS_SOFT_PURGE optional, defaults off 1 or 0
 - DRY_RUN optional, defaults to off, 1 or 0
+- FASTLY_PURGE_TOKEN, secret purge token for connecting to fastly

 Deploy with something like: